 There is a threat to system evolution.
 For example, if the interface is not designed well from day one, it will not be stable for future enhancements and there can be problems to add new functionality.
 This will not only increase complexity of the system but will also make it more difficult to analyze from a security perspective, and hence the risk for missing threats increases.

 5.2.3 Potential security requirements

+The input and output parameters (e.g. format, sizes and allowed values) of the AEAD algorithms shall be specified in a way that is independent of the realisation of the AEAD algorithm.